AitanG/not-so-fast/README.md

 ## Progress

 The code I have works!
-Anyone can download this repo and try it out on Chrome in developer mode (see instructions [here](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)).
+Anyone can install the extension on a Chromium browser like Google Chrome or Microsoft Edge.
 However, there are a few major things I still need to do:
 * Optimizing for real-world usage
 * Lots of testing, and potential debugging of edge cases
 * Paying some more attention to UI
-* Productionizing
-* Getting approved on the Chrome Web Store
 * Getting the extension ready for other browsers (i.e., Edge, Firefox, Safari)